 Focusing on NS-SEC, figure 1.1 depicts the predicted probabilities at means of economic activity of those categories that were statistically significant.
 Predicted probabilities for each economic activity category are presented.
 There is a general upward trend for indiviudals to be in employment going down the class schema.
 The opposite can be said with respect to post-schooling education and school.

 Log odds can be very difficult to interpret.
 As such they have been translated in marginal effects in table 2.4.
-Marginal effects display the average change in probability of being in one category of economic activity over employment given a change in the explanatory variable, holding all other variables at their constant.
+Average Marginal effects display the average change in probability of being in one category of economic activity over employment given a change in the explanatory variable, holding all other variables at their constant.

 The average marginal effects demonstrate there are marked differences in the probabilities of being in education and school over full-time employment depending on the class situation of the father of the individual.
 There is also a significant difference in economic activity depending upon the sex of the individual.